-17.1 This section of the Policy should be read alongside the School's Fire Safety Policy.
+- 19.1 This section of the Policy should be read alongside the School's Fire Safety Policy.
 The School will carry out fire risk assessments to examine and control the likelihood of a fire starting and the consequences of a fire, pursuant to the Regulatory Reform (Fire Safety) Order 2005 (SI 2005/1541).
 This will include the identification of fire hazards and people at risk and implementing control measures to remove or reduce that risk.
-The findings will be recorded and staff and safety representatives will be informed of these.
+The findings will be recorded, and staff and safety representatives will be informed of these. - 19.2 The Bursar is responsible for ensuring the fire risk assessment is undertaken and implemented and that any recommendations made by the Fire Service are implemented.

-- 17.2 The Bursar is responsible for ensuring the fire risk assessment is undertaken and implemented and that any recommendations made by the Fire Service are implemented. - 17.3 Escape routes are checked by Clerk of Works weekly.
-Fire doors must be free of obstruction and easily opened from the inside. - 17.4 Fire extinguishers and other firefighting equipment (such as alarms, detectors and blankets) are maintained and checked by Clerk of Works regularly in order to ensure they are in working order. - 17.5 Alarms are tested at least once per week by the Clerk of Works. - 17.6 The Bursar is responsible for maintaining records in relation to fire safety procedures to include records of staff fire safety training, fire instructions, building signage, fire drills, fire precautions tests, and maintenance records and certificates. - 17.7 In addition, the School will ensure that there are sufficient Fire Marshals (or deputies in their absence) on site at all times and that they are appropriately trained. - 17.8 A list of Fire Marshalls is maintained by the Bursar and displayed in staff rooms, boarding houses and the Medical Centre. - 17.9 In addition to the School's procedures regarding fire, the School will ensure that an emergency plan is prepared to cover all foreseeable major incidents which could put staff, pupils, visitors or other users of the School premises at risk and will ensure that staff and pupils are trained in what to do in an emergency evacuation.
-Such evacuation procedures should include any special arrangements required for employees, staff or pupils with disabilities. - 17.10 Nothing in this policy prevents anyone from dialling 999 in an emergency. - 17.11 All health and safety emergencies should also be reported to the Bursar who can be contacted on 01920 820230. - 17.12 Where an evacuation is considered necessary, the main School fire bell will be activated and the School's emergency routine followed. - 17.13 The Assembly points are: - 17.13.1 Prep and Lower School (including PAC and boys' boarding): Lawn in front of netball court; - 17.13.2 Nursery and Pre-Prep School: Astroturf; - 17.13.3 River House (girls' boarding): Back courtyard in front of the stables. - 17.14 Emergency evacuation and fire drills will be tested at least once a term and the results recorded. - 17.15 Emergency evacuation and fire drills for boarders will be tested at least once a term outside of normal school hours.
+- 19.3 Escape routes are checked by Clerk of Works weekly.
+Fire doors must be free of obstruction and easily opened from the inside. - 19.4 Fire extinguishers and other firefighting equipment (such as alarms, detectors and blankets) are maintained and checked by Clerk of Works regularly in order to ensure they are in working order. - 19.5 Alarms are tested at least once per week by the Clerk of Works. - 19.6 The Bursar is responsible for ensuring that records are maintained in relation to fire safety procedures to include records of staff fire safety training, fire instructions, building signage, fire drills, and maintenance records and certificates. - 19.7 In addition, the School will ensure that there are sufficient Fire Marshals (or deputies in their absence) on site at all times and that they are appropriately trained. - 19.8 A list of Fire Marshalls is maintained by the Bursar and displayed in staff rooms, boarding houses, and the Medical Centre. - 19.9 In addition to the School's procedures regarding fire, the School will ensure that an emergency plan is prepared to cover all foreseeable major incidents which could put staff, pupils, visitors, or other users of the School premises at risk and will ensure that staff and pupils are trained in what to do in an emergency evacuation.
+Such evacuation procedures should include any special arrangements required for employees, staff, or pupils with disabilities. - 19.10 Nothing in this policy prevents anyone from dialling 999 in an emergency. - 19.11 All health and safety emergencies should also be reported to the Bursar who can be contacted on 01920 820230. - 19.12 Where an evacuation is considered necessary, the main School fire bell will be activated, and the School's emergency routine followed. - 19.13 The Assembly points are: - 19.13.1 Prep and Lower School (including PAC and boys' boarding): lawn in front of netball court; - 19.13.2 Nursery and Pre-Prep School: astroturf; - 19.13.3 River House (girls' boarding): back courtyard in front of the stables. - 19.14 Emergency evacuation and fire drills will be tested at least once a term and the results recorded. - 19.15 Emergency evacuation and fire drills for boarders will be tested at least once a term outside of normal school hours. - 20 Emergency procedures major incidents - 20.1 The School has procedures in place to deal with major incidents / events that are out of the normal experience of the School and in the event of the School being required to go to lockdown or a partial lockdown. - 21 Accidents, first aid and work-related ill health - 21.1 This Policy should be read in conjunction with the School's First Aid policy.